Stunning Waterfalls in the Gold Coast Hinterland

 Difficulty: Hard.
 It is a 3-kilometre round trip walk on a steep and narrow path.

-Road access: Doncaster Drive, Beechmont, commencing at the Denham Reserve, where there is roadside car parking available
+Road access: Doncaster Drive, Beechmont, beginning at the Denham Reserve, where there is roadside car parking available.

 Waterfalls further afield